nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### 5.3.1 Doctor Appointment Menu

-Similar to the Start Menu, the Doctor Appointment Menu will repeatedly request for user input until the `return` command is given.
+Similar to the Start Menu, the Doctor Appointment Menu will repeatedly request user input until the `return` command is given.

 Whenever a user input is given to the Doctor Appointment Menu, the following steps will occur.